Summary: A multi-aspectual understanding can throw fresh light on Adam Smith, especially his famous ideas of self-love and invisible hand.

 Reductionism is harmful, not merely an academic option, especially over the longer term.
 In treating trade as the solution to society's problems, may we even see signs of idolization here, e.g. in the vehemence of his reaction to even reasonable restrictions in medical training [Norman 2018, p.88]?
 That reductionaism is Adam Smith's failure, and why the economics he initiated (though others mis-developed) has led to so much harm to this day.

 It is vital that we find a sound basis to demarcate between valid self-love and harmful selfishness.
 The difference between "self-love" and the selfishness he so disliked is meaningful in the ethical aspect, not the economic.
-Hence this difference cannot be clearly understood from the perspective of any pre-ethical aspect, including the economic.
-This is why the boundary between them seems very blurred when viewed from the economic (and even that blurred vies is possible only because of the analogical echoes of the ethical or the inescapability of our functioning in the ethical aspect simultaneously with the economic).
+Because the economic aspect precedes the ethical, this difference cannot be clearly understood from its perspective.
+This is why the boundary between them seems very blurred when viewed from the economic (and even that blurred view is possible only because of the analogical echoes of the ethical or the inescapability of our functioning in the ethical aspect simultaneously with the economic).

 To turn the hope for valid (mutual) good into selfishness at the heart of economics is a problem, not of economics itself, but of ethical and pistic functioning, of attitude and mindset, both among economists and among politicians, pundits and public who use economics, as we discuss in Chapter 4.